epfl-ada/ada-2023-project-tddt-thedatadreamteam/README.md

 The geographic locations are renamed and grouped into standard continent names.
 We can extend our list by searching for keywords (from already labeled articles) in the article names.
 This allows us to label articles from categories such as British_History, Monarcs_of_United_Kingdom, America_History or USA_presidents with examples of article names Napoleon_I_of_**France** and 1755_**Lisbon**_earthquake.

-Then, for labeling the rest of the articles, we propose the following methods:

-- Our first idea was to use the semantic distance between articles and look for the geographical one closest to our article.
-However, this method may include bias towards article paths, as the article [Wikispeedia: An Online Game for Inferring Semantic Distances between Concepts](http://infolab.stanford.edu/~west1/pubs/West-Pineau-Precup_IJCAI-09.pdf) uses players' paths to estimate the semantic distance.
-- Using weighted links: We calculated the position of the links in the articles and sorted them accordingly, assigning more weight to the first links.
-We calculated weighted scores of the continent categories for the new articles using the already labelled links.
-When selecting the label with the highest score, we observed promising results for the People category.
-- Analyzing the first paragraph: By looking at the information at the beginning of the articles, we can extract the locations, origins and other information related to the already labeled articles.
-- Looking at the whole article: This idea transforms the articles into vectors and applies a clustering method to them, with the origins of the clusters in the continental articles.
-- Category non-continental: There are plenty of articles that are general and could not be assigned to a continent.
-We can simplify our analysis by setting some categories like Business or Animal Rights to non-continental and some articles that have no links related to nothing geographical as non-continental.
+Then, for classifying the rest of the articles we made use of ChatGPT.
+Our method was sending all the titles of the articles in batches of around 300 and ask the LLM to classify them based on.
+After that, we compared to the prior classification and classified manually those that were not the same (usually ChatGPT was right).

 ### Observational study

-After the article labeling step, we will conduct an observational study using the treated and control groups model seen in the class.
-We will analyze the available attributes (length, success rate, time spent, number of back clicks, etc.) of paths in the treated and control groups.
-We expect to find a trend indicating that paths with target topics associated with Europe/NA have a higher success rate due to a knowledge foundation.
+After we classified the articles, we conduct an observational study using a model like in the case of the treated and control case seen in class.
+We compare the performance of the players in the treatment and control groups.
+We define performance as the success rate, that is, the number of finished paths in each group.
+We expected to find a trend indicating that paths leading to topics that can be associated with Europe have a higher play and completion rate due to a knowledge foundation.

 As in every observational study, an important step is matching.
-The following factors can be used to match games:
+We performed matching on:

+- Category of the starting article
+- Category of the target article
+- Shortest path

+To make sure we balance the dataset, we compute the propensity score on observed covariates via logistic regression:

+- Length of the starting article
+- Length of the target article
-- Starting article
+- PageRank of the starting article
-- The [PageRank](https://es.wikipedia.org/wiki/PageRank) of the goal (indicates the same probability of reaching the goal).
-Already computed in the file ```Data/pagerank.csv```
-- Same category of the target article
+- PageRank of the target article

+To show the final results we perform a t-test on the success rate and demonstrate that there is no significant bias.

 ## Proposed milestones for P3 and Timeline